pypa/packaging.python.org/source/specifications/pypirc.rst

     [testpypi]
     repository = https://test.pypi.org/legacy/

+Twine will add additional configuration from :file:`$HOME/.pypirc`, the command line, and environment variables to this default configuration.

-This means that you can set your `API token`_ for PyPI by creating a :file:`$HOME/.pypirc` similar to:
+So, to set your `API token`_ for PyPI, you can create a :file:`$HOME/.pypirc` similar to:

 .. code-block:: ini